-Monday, April 21, 2014
+Friday, April 18, 2014

-(New York, NY) -- The major record labels are once again standing up for oldies artists -- and themselves -- in court.
+(New York, NY) -- The major record labels are standing up for oldies artists and themselves in court.
 "The New York Times" says Sony, Warner, Universal, and ABKCO have teamed up in a lawsuit against streaming music service Pandora, claiming the outlet has been playing songs recorded before 1972 without authorization.
 This material is not protected under federal copyright laws, but the labels are arguing that they're still covered under state law.
-In their lawsuit, the companies claim Pandora "appropriates plaintiffs' valuable and unique property" in violation of New York's copyright laws.
-The four labels launched a similar suit against Sirius XM Radio last year.
+The Beatles, Rolling Stones, Aretha Franklin, and Bob Dylan are among the many artists specifically mentioned in the lawsuit.